Published on March 8th, 2011 | by Michael Ricciardi1

 Time Magazine: Michael D. Lemonick: Alien Life discovered in a Meteorite!
 Or Maybe Not ; As he writes, “a little history lesson is in order,” including previous misadventures in astrobiology and the Journal of Cosmology where the paper appeared.
 An even more telling take-down of the journal, which Lemonick (thank you very much) also links to, are in the next bullets down.

-Somatic Marker (blog) David Dobbs: Journal of Cosmology Going Out with Big Bang ; Turn out the journal’s on its last legs, and its publisher is tossing fireballs at the powerful evil forces that done it in….
+Somatic Marker (blog) David Dobbs: Journal of Cosmology Going Out with Big Bang ; Turns out the journal’s on its last legs, and its publisher is tossing fireballs at the powerful evil forces that done it in…

 Neuron Culture (blog) David Dobbs: Aliens Riding Meteorites: Arsenic Redux or Something New?: